Three Paddle Boarding Tips on the Ocean

 Always Use Your Leash

 Most inflatable paddle boards come with an ankle leash.
 And if you don’t have one, you can—and should—easily get one.
 One end of the leash attaches to your ankle and the other stays connected to your SUP.
 Whether you’re cruising in calm waters or surfing with your board, the leash keeps you attached to your board should you fall into the water.
 Because the ocean is huge and currents can be unpredictable and dangerous, staying connected to your SUP is essential.
 You don’t want it being taken away by a wave.
-An ankle leash ensures you always have a way to get back to your board and back to safety.
+An paddle board leash ensures you always have a way to get back to your board and back to safety.
 And that’s really what safe ocean paddle boarding is all about: expecting the unexpected and being prepared, just in case.

 Paddle boarding season starts right now, and iROCKER is your partner on the water!
 They’re your number one source for all the paddle boarding gear you could possibly want.
 From inflatable paddle boards to hard boards and inflatable docks, iROCKER has something for everyone.
 Already have a SUP?
 Don’t worry!
 They also have plenty of gear and accessories to take your adventures to the next level.
 Get a cooler to strap to the back of your board and bring the party onto the lake!
 Want to turn your inflatable SUP into a kayak? iROCKER has the SUP to Kayak Conversion Kit for you.
 And don’t forget a waterproof Bluetooth speaker!
 It doesn’t matter if you’re a paddle boarding newbie or you’ve been getting out on the water for years, iROCKER helps keep you inspired for your next excursion.